 - Choose an LLC name and make sure it’s available

-- Choose who will be your Indiana Registered Agent
+- Choose who will be your Indiana Registered Agent and select a principal office address

 - File the Indiana LLC Articles of Organization